Health Savings Accounts

 - Debit card and checks available.
 The check card and first 50 checks are free.
 The check card withdrawals are considered a distribution and are reported to the IRS.

-- Covered by both NCUA and ESI coverage.- Dividend rate for the HSA is set by the Board of Directors.- Periodic payments can be made to HSA account.
+- Covered by NCUA.- Dividend rate for the HSA is set by the Board of Directors.- Periodic payments can be made to HSA account.

 - There is no limit to the number of withdrawals or transfers per month.